Technokoks/Event-Ticket-Generator-With-Relevant-QR-Code/README.md

 # Automatic-Ticket-Generator-With-Automated-QR-Code

-Generates ticket according to provided ticket `image` template  and read data from `CSV`  .
+Generates ticket according to provided ticket `image` template and given Data.
+The QR-Code is randomly Generated and its UUID is stored to an Database for futute verification use.

 ## Technology Used
 * **Java**: used to write the whole backend